slbailey/Retrovue/docs/domain/Channel.md

 - Horizon builders and EPG generation consult only Channels where `is_active=true`.
 - CLI/Usecases expose CRUD-like operations; deletions require no dependent references.
-- A system-level `validateChannel(channelId)` use case recomputes and reports all invariant violations across dependent `ScheduleTemplate` and `ScheduleDay` assignments.
+- A system-level `validateChannel(channelId)` use case recomputes and reports all invariant violations across dependent `SchedulePlan` and `ScheduleDay` assignments.
 - ScheduleService consumes Channel records to determine current programming.
 It generates schedule data using the channel's grid configuration for accurate block-based scheduling.
 - Channel provides the identity and context for scheduling operations.
 ScheduleService is authoritative for what to play.

 ## Scheduling model

-- All dayparts and templates are channel-scoped and interpreted in local time, anchored to `programming_day_start`.
+- All dayparts and plans are channel-scoped and interpreted in local time, anchored to `programming_day_start`.
 - Block starts must align to the channel's allowed offsets; durations are expressed in grid blocks (not minutes).